mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 4 Your family are the descendants of an ancient hero forgotten by most Aslan. +1 Ancestral
 Territory
-5 Your family’s ancestor was a trickster who deceived his enemies. +2 Ancestral Territory
+5 Your family's ancestor was a trickster who deceived his enemies. +2 Ancestral Territory
 6 Your ancestors were conquerors and great warriors. +2 Ancestral Territory